PureNimble/ISEP-LAPR2/docs/sprintA/US03/01.requirements-engineering/Readme.md

-# US 006 - To create a Task
+# US 03 - Register an employee

 ## 1. Requirements Engineering

+The company´s system administrator will be responsible for registering all employees(specifiying the name, the citizen´s card number,the tax number,the adress, the email adress, the contact telefone number and the agency to which it is assigned).

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a system administrator, I want to register a new employee.

 ### 1.2.
 Customer Specifications and Clarifications